Shiromajibai/Slip-Verify/README.md

 );
 ```

-## Vertify with a file or buffer 🖼️
+## Verify with a file or buffer 🖼️
 ```typescript
 import SlipVertify, { BankCode } from '@shiba-majiro/slip-vertify';